-The casting director had a clever way to speed the process along, according to the PBS's “Lights, Camera, Annie!”
-Annie hopefuls lined up and each girl sing a part of “Tomorrow,” with the next girl picking up when the last left off.
+The casting director had a clever way to speed the process along, according to PBS's “Lights, Camera, Annie!”
+Annie hopefuls lined up and each girl sang a part of “Tomorrow,” with the next girl picking up where the last left one off.
 Quinn was called back eight times until the production team was totally convinced she was the perfect combination of grit and sweetness.
-Quinn remembers, “I was completely in shock!
-I didn’t believe it until the casting agent showed me the production schedule, and I was scheduled to appear on The Today Show at 7:00 a.m. the next morning.
+“I was completely in shock," Quinn remembered.
+"I didn’t believe it until the casting agent showed me the production schedule, and I was scheduled to appear on The Today Show at 7:00 a.m. the next morning.
 That’s when I believed it!"

 Finney was a trained Shakespearean stage actor and widely regarded for his dramatic roles.
 He’d only ever sang and danced once before in a performance, in the 1970 musical Scrooge.
 As a crotchety Scrooge, his singing and dancing came out more like cleverly inflected growls and splay-footed leaps.
 Annie didn’t require him to become Baryshnikov with the voice of Pavarotti, but it did call for ballad singing and a tap dance routine.

-"One of my favorite memories of him is [Albert] learning to really sing for the first time.
-He did that beautiful version of "Maybe"...
+"One of my favorite memories of him is [Albert] learning to really sing for the first time," Quinn said.
+"He did that beautiful version of 'Maybe' ...
 As he was taking singing lessons on the set, I can remember him with a cigar out of his mouth and going 'la la la la la la la,' pause, 'la la la la la la la.'"
-This, plus Finney’s habit of putting bottle caps under his loafers to practice his tap routine, thoroughly charmed the 10 year old Quinn.
+This, plus Finney’s habit of putting bottle caps under his loafers to practice his tap routine, thoroughly charmed the 10-year-old Quinn.
 "He was, like, in it to win it ... so adorable."

-A couple years before I started teaching, I went there for a big fund-raiser to help them raise money for education.
+"A couple years before I started teaching, I went there for a big fundraiser to help them raise money for education.
 So I went back for the first time and actually got very emotional.
 It’s that staircase that does it.
 After I gave my speech they had me go up the stairs and I sang “Tomorrow."
 That was so surreal.
 I was walking down that staircase again, and even though they had tables set up for the gala, I couldn’t help but think, “Oh my god, that’s where I karate chopped and that’s where I was on his shoulders.”
 I actually was flashing back, and that got our wheels spinning: this is an obvious match.
 There were some conversations afterwards and they asked if I would be interested in teaching, and I said I would actually love that.
 Next thing I knew, I was teaching a theater course.

 The comic strip ran for decades and limped along for about 40 more years after Gray’s death.
 Annie of the comics was Nancy Drew crossed with Dick Tracy; she spent a lot of her time fighting Nazis and uncovering communist plots.
 And those round, empty eye sockets?
-On purpose, according to Gray.
+Those were on purpose, according to Gray.
 “The blank eyeballs served to enhance reader involvement with the strip: not seeing what is going on in the eyes of the characters, readers could impose their own fears and concerns into the narrative.”